 Under RSMo § 565.024, first-degree involuntary manslaughter involves recklessly causing the death of another person.
 “Recklessly” means the individual was aware of a substantial risk but consciously disregarded it, acting in a way that deviates from what a reasonable person would do.

-Manslaughter vs. Murder in Lincoln County, MO: Why the Difference Matters
+Manslaughter vs. Murder in Lincoln County, MO: What’s the Difference—and Why It Matters

 - Murder generally involves intent, deliberation, or premeditation